 I have got physics on the brain because I have been working hard on updating Physics for the Grammar Stage I can't wait to share the results with you all, but for this month's activity I thought I would bring back an oldie, but goodie post - the Great LEGO® Balloon Car race!

 We had so much fun with this science activity several years ago.
-It was inspired by this Lego balloon car post by Mary at Homegrown Learners, so I won't repeat the directions in detail here, but the basic idea is to build a car out of Legos that has space for a balloon.
+It was inspired by this LEGO balloon car post by Mary at Homegrown Learners, so I won't repeat the directions in detail here, but the basic idea is to build a car out of LEGO bricks that has space for a balloon.
 Then, blow it up and see if it pushes the car.